vipulasri/Timeline-View/README.md

 # Timeline-View

-Timeline View is a powerful library for creating visually appealing timeline-based UIs.
+Timeline View is a simple and highly customizable android library for creating visually appealing timeline-based UIs.
 It is perfect for use cases such as shipment/order tracking, step progress indicators, etc.

 |                        `Vertical`                         |                        `Horizontal`                         |                        `Dashed`                         |
 |:---------------------------------------------------------:|:-----------------------------------------------------------:|:-------------------------------------------------------:|